garronej/evt/README.md

 ---

-`'evt'` is intended to be a replacement for `'events'` and a lighter alternative to `'rxjs'`.
+`'evt'` is intended to be a replacement for `'events'`.
 It enable and encourage **functional programming** and makes heavy use of **typescript**'s type inference features to provide **type safety** while keeping things **concise and elegant** 🍸.

 **Browserify friendly:**

 * No polyfills needed ✅
 * Transpiled down to ES3 ✅
-* Light-weight, no third party dependencies ✅
+* Light-weight, no dependencies ✅

 # TL;DR*